dobtco/wintersmith-knowledge-base/contents/articles/screendoor/evaluation/setting_up_ratings.md

 Screendoor lets you add descriptions to your numeric ratings, so you can explain what each number in the scale represents.

-If you have a numeric rating in your project, press the &ldquo;Add a custom scale &rdquo; button under the &ldquo;Rating fields settings &rdquo; section of the &ldquo;Rating fields&rdquo; page.
+If you have a numeric rating in your project, press the &ldquo;Add a custom scale&rdquo; button under the &ldquo;Rating fields settings&rdquo; section of the &ldquo;Rating fields&rdquo; page.
 Under &ldquo;Custom rating scale,&rdquo; add descriptions next to each number.

 ![Adding a numeric scale to each rating.](../images/rating_setup_10.png)